2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 Further improvements:

 We have included more courses that will provide a broader scope of psychology for cadets, relevant material specific to the CAF, and additional laboratory experiences in PSE416, PSE422, and PSE493.
-Two of our students have taken PSE493 and have conducted research that has been submitted to journals (one was published).

 12. The Committee recommends a fair, comparable and equitable teaching workload for all MPL professors.
 These involve ongoing discussions with faculty members Dept head and Dean of Social Sciences and Humanities and Joint Workload Committee Ongoing.
 This will be examined as part of the joint workload committee established between management and the faculty association.